mochinokiladra/LING-L645/FinalProject/README.md

 # Improving Paraphrase Detection by Using Highly Similar Non-Paraphrastic Sentence Pairs

 The goal of this project was to test whether a paraphrase detection model might be improved by giving it more "challenging" non-paraphrase sentence pairs.
 By "challenging," I mean sentences that are similar on the surface (such as having many lexical items in common) such that they might confuse a computer, but that a human could easily tell are not semantically equivalent (or even semantically related).

+The idea was that sentence pairs with a high cosine similarity would be harder for a system to distinguish between paraphrase and non-paraphrase because these sentences would appear similar on the surface even if they are not equivalent in meaning.

+My objective was to answer the following questions:
+1. Are non-paraphrastic sentence pairs with a high cosine similarity trickier for a machine learning model to classify than sentences that are randomly paired?
+How much trickier?
+2. Does training a model on these "trickier" examples help it improve its ability to distinguish paraphrases vs. non-paraphrases?

 So, here is what I did:

 * I downloaded a corpus of paraphrase pairs and divided it into three groups:
   * one with sentence pairs that were actually paraphrases
   * one with randomly paired sentences that were assumed not to be paraphrases
   * one with sentences that were paired with other sentences in the corpus with which they had a high cosine similarity

-The idea was that sentence pairs with a high cosine similarity would be harder for a system to distinguish between paraphrase and non-paraphrase because these sentences would appear similar on the surface even if they are not equivalent in meaning.

-My objective was to answer the following questions:
-1. Are non-paraphrastic sentence pairs with a high cosine similarity trickier for a machine learning model to classify than sentences that are randomly paired?
-How much trickier?
-2. Does training a model on these "trickier" examples help it improve its ability to distinguish paraphrases vs. non-paraphrases?
+* I created two training sets and two test sets from these three groups of sentence pairs
+* I used a BERT-based model to run some experiments and answer the above two questions.

 I used the distilbert-base-uncased model from Huggingface to carry out my experiments.